Skip to content

 Flows vary during the same menstrual phase

-In this part, we explore variations in menstrual flow within the same menstrual phase .
-However, it is important to remember that each woman is unique: the consistency, duration of the cycle and intensity of bleeding vary from one person to another.
-There is no "typical" cycle or flow, but rather a generality or an observed average.
-So if your flow differs from this average, it doesn't necessarily mean there's a problem with your period.
+In this section, we explore variations in menstrual flow within a single menstrual phase .
+It's important to remember, however, that every woman is unique: the consistency, cycle length, and bleeding intensity vary from person to person.
+There is no "typical" cycle or flow, but rather a generality or observed average.
+So, if your flow differs from this average, it doesn't necessarily mean there's a problem with your menstruation.

 Start of menstrual phase (usually days 1-2):

-• Onset (Day 1): The flow may begin rather discreetly, often with spotting or light staining.
-For some women, however, it can be immediately heavy from day one.
+• Onset (Day 1): The flow may begin quite discreetly, often with spotting or light spotting.
+For some women, however, it may be immediately heavy on the first day.

-• Middle (Day 2): Often this day sees a more constant and sometimes heavy flow.
-For many women, the first days of periods are when the flow is heaviest, sometimes with the presence of clots.
+• Midday (Day 2): Often, this day sees a more consistent and sometimes heavy flow.
+For many women, the first few days of their period are when the flow is heaviest, sometimes with the presence of clots.

-At this point, although some women continue to have a heavy flow, for the majority the flow usually begins to decrease.
-The blood may change from a bright red color to a darker red or brown, a sign that the bleeding is becoming less intense.
+At this stage, although some women continue to have a heavy flow, for the majority, the flow usually begins to decrease.
+The blood may change from bright red to darker red or brown, a sign that the bleeding is becoming less intense.

 End of menstrual phase (usually days 5-7):

-The flow of periods continues to decrease and generally becomes light or very light.
-The blood may be brown or even pink in color, indicating the bleeding has stopped.
-For some menstruators, periods may last shorter and end on day 4 or 5, while for others, they may stretch to day 6, 7, or even beyond.
+The flow of menstruation continues to decrease and usually becomes light or very light.
+The blood may be brown or even pink in color, indicating the end of bleeding.
+For some menstruators, their period may last less and end on day 4 or 5, while for others, it may stretch to day 6, 7, or even beyond.

 Factors that influence menstrual flow:

-There are also many factors that can change the flow of periods.
+There are also many factors that can alter the flow of periods.

 Age:

 One of the main reasons that influences menstrual flow is age .
-Indeed, from our first period to menopause , they undergo changes depending on our cycles.
+In fact, from our first period to menopause , these undergo changes depending on our cycles.

 • Adolescence: When menstruation begins, cycles may be irregular for a few years.
 Hormone levels still fluctuate, which can lead to heavy or light flows.

-• Premenopause : As women approach menopause, their cycles can become irregular and flow can vary significantly.
+• Perimenopause : As women approach menopause, their cycles may become irregular and flow may vary considerably.

-The menstrual cycle is mainly regulated by hormones , and any imbalance in these can influence menstrual flow.
-For example, estrogen promotes endometrial development, and an imbalance can alter menstrual flow.
-Progesterone prepares the endometrium for possible implantation, and its imbalance can lead to irregular periods .
-There is also LH (luteinizing hormone) and FSH (follicle-stimulating hormone) which help regulate ovulation and hormonal production; their imbalance, as in PCOS, can therefore disrupt the cycle.
+The menstrual cycle is primarily regulated by hormones , and any imbalance in these hormones can affect menstrual flow.
+For example, estrogen promotes the development of the endometrium, and an imbalance can alter menstrual flow.
+Progesterone, on the other hand, prepares the endometrium for possible implantation, and an imbalance in this can lead to irregular periods .
+There are also LH (luteinizing hormone) and FSH (follicle-stimulating hormone) that help regulate ovulation and hormone production; their imbalance, as in PCOS, can therefore disrupt the cycle.

 Contraception:

-Contraception, particularly hormonal contraceptives, can also influence the flow of periods because they alter the body's natural hormonal balance, which directly affects the menstrual cycle.
-Let's look at this together in detail:
+Contraceptives, especially hormonal contraceptives, can also affect menstrual flow because they alter the body's natural hormonal balance, which directly affects the menstrual cycle.
+Let's take a closer look:

-• Combined oral contraceptives (pills containing both estrogen and progesterone): Combined oral contraceptives, consisting of both estrogen and progesterone, are commonly used.
-However, they modify the body's natural hormonal balance.
+• Combined oral contraceptives (pills containing both estrogen and progesterone): Combined oral contraceptives, which contain both estrogen and progesterone, are commonly used.
+However, they alter the body's natural hormonal balance.
 First, they effectively suppress ovulation, preventing the release of a mature egg ready for fertilization.
-Then, they influence the consistency of the endometrium, the inner lining of the uterus, making it thinner.
-This can, as a result, lead to lighter and shorter periods.
+Second, they affect the consistency of the endometrium, the inner lining of the uterus, making it thinner.
+This can, in turn, lead to lighter and shorter periods.

-• Progestin-only contraceptives (such as the progestin-only pill, implant, or progestin-only intrauterine device) : Contraceptives such as the progestin-only pill, implant, or progestin-releasing intrauterine device (IUD) ( "progestin" means a class of drugs that mimic the action of progesterone ), are alternatives to combined methods containing estrogens.
-These contraceptives work mainly by influencing the endometrium, the inner lining of the uterus.
-They thus make this wall thinner, which can, depending on people, considerably reduce menstrual flow or even stop periods.
+• Progestin-only contraceptives (such as the progestin-only pill, implant, or progestin-only intrauterine device) : Contraceptives such as the progestin-only pill, implant, or progestin-releasing intrauterine device (IUD) ( "progestin" refers to a class of medications that mimic the action of progesterone ), are alternatives to combined methods containing estrogen.
+These contraceptives work primarily by influencing the endometrium, the inner lining of the uterus.
+They thin this lining, which can, in some cases, significantly reduce menstrual flow or even stop periods altogether.

-• Copper intrauterine device (IUD) : The copper intrauterine device (IUD) is a non-hormonal contraceptive method that stands out for its longevity and effectiveness.
-Placed inside the uterus, this small “T”-shaped device continually releases copper ions which are toxic to sperm, thus preventing fertilization.
-Unlike other birth control devices or pills, the copper IUD does not introduce any hormones.
-However, a notable consequence of its use is the modification of menstruation.
-Many users report an increase in the amount of their bleeding as well as an extension of its duration.
-Additionally, some women may experience more intense or more frequent menstrual cramps after inserting the device.
+• Copper intrauterine device (IUD) : The copper intrauterine device (IUD) is a non-hormonal contraceptive method distinguished by its longevity and effectiveness.
+Placed inside the uterus, this small "T"-shaped device continuously releases copper ions that are toxic to sperm, thus preventing fertilization.
+Unlike other contraceptive devices or pills, the copper IUD does not introduce any hormones.
+However, a notable consequence of its use is changes in menstrual periods.
+Many users report an increase in the amount of bleeding as well as a prolongation of its duration.
+In addition, some women may experience more intense or more frequent menstrual cramps after insertion of the device.

 Pregnancy and childbirth:

 Pregnancy and childbirth are major events in a woman's reproductive life and can lead to significant physiological and hormonal changes that also influence menstrual flow.
-For example, post-delivery hormonal changes, coupled with cervical dilation during vaginal delivery, can modify flow.
-There are also changes in the endometrium and possible trauma or scarring from childbirth which can also influence bleeding.
-To this we can add breastfeeding which can delay or modify periods by suppressing ovulation.
-We can also talk about childbirth which can delay the return of periods.
-Finally, stress related to motherhood can also play a role in regulating the menstrual cycle.
+For example, postpartum hormonal changes, coupled with cervical dilation during vaginal delivery, can alter flow.
+There are also changes in the endometrium and possible trauma or scarring due to childbirth that can also influence bleeding.
+To this, we can add breastfeeding, which can delay or modify menstruation by suppressing ovulation.
+We can also mention childbirth, which can delay the return of menstruation.
+Finally, the stress of motherhood can also play a role in regulating the menstrual cycle.

-Indeed, stress can also influence menstrual flow by disrupting the body's hormonal balance , in particular by releasing cortisol, which can alter the sex hormones regulating the cycle.
+Indeed, stress can also influence menstrual flow by disrupting the body's hormonal balance , notably by releasing cortisol, which can alter the sex hormones that regulate the cycle.
 This disruption can inhibit ovulation, leading to irregular cycles.
-Additionally, stress changes the thickness of the endometrium, which affects the nature of flow.
-Activation of the nervous system due to stress can also impact blood circulation to the reproductive organs, therefore impact flow.
+In addition, stress changes the thickness of the endometrium, which affects the nature of the flow.
+Activation of the nervous system due to stress can also impact blood circulation to the reproductive organs, thus impacting flow.
 And stress-induced behaviors, such as poor eating habits or lack of sleep, can also influence the cycle.

 Another reason that can be cited is weight.
 It can interfere with the body's hormonal balance.
-Adipose tissues produce and store hormones, including estrogen; therefore an excess or lack of fat can disrupt this process.
+Adipose tissue produces and stores hormones, including estrogen; therefore, an excess or lack of fat can disrupt this process.
 Extreme weight, too high or too low, can affect ovulation, making cycles irregular or non-existent.
-We can mention obesity which increases the risk of insulin resistance, often linked to polycystic ovary syndrome, thus affecting the cycle.
+Obesity can be mentioned, which increases the risk of insulin resistance, often linked to polycystic ovarian syndrome, thus affecting the cycle.
 Conversely, low weight can indicate malnutrition, affecting hormone production, which can cause amenorrhea .
-Finally, physical stress due to inappropriate weight can also disrupt the menstrual cycle.
+Finally, physical stress due to an inappropriate weight can also disrupt the menstrual cycle.

 Food:

-Malnutrition, whether due to undernutrition or eating disorders like anorexia or bulimia, can cause periods to be interrupted due to decreased body fat and hormonal imbalances.
-Also, unbalanced consumption can disrupt hormone levels, affect body weight, lead to nutritional deficiencies and impact ovulation and the flow of periods.
+Malnutrition, whether due to undernutrition or eating disorders such as anorexia or bulimia, can interrupt periods due to decreased body fat and hormonal imbalances.
+Also, an unbalanced diet can disrupt hormone levels, affect body weight, lead to nutritional deficiencies, and impact ovulation and menstrual flow.

 Physical exercise:

-Intense physical exercise can disrupt the menstrual cycle in several ways.
-It influences hormonal balance, can reduce body fat to the point of affecting menstruation, and can cause physical stress that can delay or inhibit ovulation.
-Additionally, if the energy consumed is not enough to cover the body's energy expenditure, the body may suspend functions such as menstruation to save energy.
+Intense physical exercise, on the other hand, can disrupt the menstrual cycle in several ways.
+It affects hormonal balance, can reduce body fat to the point of affecting menstruation, and can cause physical stress that can delay or inhibit ovulation.
+Additionally, if the body's energy consumption isn't enough to cover its energy expenditure, it may suspend functions like menstruation to conserve energy.

 Medical conditions:

-Certain medical conditions can modify menstrual flow .
-Let's see some examples:
+Certain medical conditions can affect menstrual flow .
+Here are some examples:

-• Uterine fibroids: Fibroids are non-cancerous tumors that develop from the muscular lining of the uterus.
-This can create symptoms in some people such as heavy menstrual bleeding, prolonged periods, pelvic pain, or a feeling of heaviness.
+• Uterine fibroids: Fibroids are non-cancerous tumors that develop from the muscular wall of the uterus.
+This can cause symptoms such as heavy menstrual bleeding, prolonged periods, pelvic pain, or a feeling of heaviness in some people.
 Excessive bleeding caused by fibroids can also lead to anemia.

-• Endometriosis: Endometriosis is a condition where cells similar to those in the lining of the uterus (endometrium) grow outside of it, often on the ovaries, fallopian tubes and pelvic tissue.
-This endometrial damage can cause extremely painful periods, heavy bleeding, and other symptoms like pain during sex.
+• Endometriosis: Endometriosis is a condition in which cells similar to those in the lining of the uterus (endometrium) grow outside of it, often on the ovaries, fallopian tubes, and pelvic tissue.
+These endometrial lesions can cause extremely painful periods, heavy bleeding, and other symptoms such as pain during intercourse.
 Over time, endometriosis can also lead to fertility problems.

-• Thyroid diseases: The thyroid gland, located at the base of the neck, produces hormones that regulate many body functions, including metabolism.
-A hormonal imbalance due to hyperthyroidism (excessive production of thyroid hormones) or hypothyroidism (insufficient production) can disrupt the menstrual cycle.
-Thus, women with thyroid disorders may notice changes in the regularity, duration and abundance of their periods.
-Medical monitoring is essential to manage these conditions and minimize their effects on menstruation.
+• Thyroid disease: The thyroid gland, located at the base of the neck, produces hormones that regulate many body functions, including metabolism.
+Hormonal imbalance due to hyperthyroidism (excessive production of thyroid hormones) or hypothyroidism (insufficient production) can disrupt the menstrual cycle.
+Thus, women with thyroid disorders may experience changes in the regularity, duration, and abundance of their menstrual periods.
+Medical supervision is essential to manage these conditions and minimize their effects on menstruation.

 👉 If you are prone to pain during your period, we have natural solutions that will bring you comfort and relief.
-For mild pain we recommend the super Mijane herbal tea specially formulated for period pain.
-For acute pain , Equilibre CBD oil, which has helped many women with endometriosis, combined with Nideco massage oil will work wonders.
-And finally, in times when the pain becomes almost debilitating, we offer you the Bluetens medical device , a great ally that uses electrostimulation to naturally and instantly relieve your pain.
+For mild pain, we recommend the super herbal tea from The French Herborist, formulated especially for period pain.
+For acute pain , CBD Équilibre oil , which has helped many women with endometriosis, combined with Nidéco massage oil, will work wonders.
+And finally, in times when the pain becomes almost disabling, we offer the Bluetens medical device , a powerful ally that uses electrostimulation to naturally and instantly relieve your aches and pains.

 Medications and treatments:

-Medications and treatments can influence menstruation in various ways.
-Some interfere with hormonal levels, thereby altering the cycle.
+Medications and treatments can affect menstruation in various ways.
+Some interfere with hormone levels, altering the cycle.
 Others can affect clotting, increasing or decreasing bleeding.
 For example, chemotherapy can disrupt ovarian function, and aspirin can increase bleeding.

-When does menstrual flow become worrying and what to do?
+When does menstrual flow become worrying and what should I do?

-If your menstrual flow worries you, the symptoms we will discuss below may be a reason to call a healthcare professional, if only to reassure you.
+If you're worried about your menstrual flow, the symptoms we'll discuss below may be a reason to seek professional help, if only for reassurance.

-If you need to change your sanitary protection every hour, or if your periods last more than 7 days.
+If you need to change your sanitary protection every hour, or if your period lasts more than 7 days.

 Very light or absent flow:

-Amenorrhea (absence of menstruation) can be normal in some situations, such as during pregnancy or breastfeeding, but it can also signal other underlying problems.
+Amenorrhea (absence of menstruation) can be normal in certain situations, such as during pregnancy or breastfeeding, but it can also signal other underlying problems.

-If the pain is so bad that it interferes with your daily activities despite painkillers, or if the symptoms worsen over time.
+If the pain is so severe that it interferes with your daily activities despite painkillers, or if symptoms worsen over time.

 Irregular periods: